box/box-python-sdk-gen/docs/authorization.md

 - actor_token_type `Optional[RequestAccessTokenActorTokenType]`
   - The type of `actor_token` passed in.
 Used in combination with `urn:ietf:params:oauth:grant-type:token-exchange` as the `grant_type`.
 - scope `Optional[str]`
   - The space-delimited list of scopes that you want apply to the new access token.
-The `subject_token` will need to have all of these scopes or the call will error with **401 Unauthorized**.
+The `subject_token` will need to have all of these scopes or the call will error with **401 Unauthorized**..
 - resource `Optional[str]`
   - Full URL for the file that the token should be generated for.
 - box_subject_type `Optional[RequestAccessTokenBoxSubjectType]`